Nkalipho/nkalipho/README.md

 Welcome to my GitHub profile!
 I'm passionate about technology, data, and innovation.
 Here's a little bit about me:

 🔧 Currently Working On: End-to-end machine learning projects, including building neural networks and implementing machine learning algorithms like Naive Bayes and Gradient Boosting Machines.
-I'm also exploring computer vision tasks with datasets like the Chinese MNIST.
+I'm also exploring computer vision tasks with datasets like the CIFAR-10 dataset.

 🌱 Currently Learning: Advanced deep learning concepts, data engineering pipelines, and hands-on projects using TensorFlow, PyTorch, and Keras.
 I'm also diving into the world of Recurrent Neural Networks (RNNs) and Large Language Models (LLMs).